 The megaliths of San Agustin date back to approximately 2000 years ago.

-The megaliths, carved in the San Agustin style, represent animals such as crocodiles and jaguars, as well as anthropomorphic humanoids with unusual features.
+The megaliths, carved in the San Agustin style, represent animals such as crocodiles and jaguars and anthropomorphic humanoids with unusual features.

 The megaliths were a part of burial and funeral ceremonies for the Upper Magdalena Valley people.

-Approximately 500 megaliths have been unearthed by archeologists, making the San Agustin megaliths the largest and most extensive collection of pre-Hispanic monuments in South America.
+Approximately 500 megaliths have been unearthed by archeologists, making the San Agustin megaliths the most extensive collection of pre-Hispanic monuments in South America.

 The megaliths were sculpted from volcanic clay and were painted in bright colours and polished to a shine.